Back to Blog

 Myth 4: You Need a Grand Piano to Learn Properly

-While a grand piano is beautiful and has a rich sound, you definitely don’t need one to start learning.
+You definitely don't need a grand piano to start learning.
 Many students begin with a digital piano or keyboard at home.
 What matters is that your instrument has weighted keys and the right number of keys (preferably 88).

 Myth 5: Practice Has to Be Long and Boring